- This is about the planet. For other uses, see Artograch (disambiguation)

 The Northern Islands are perhaps the most enigmatic part of the world - two freezing-cold islands with an arctic climate, seemingly completely devoid of life (and unlife for that matter).
-No one - not even powerful mages and dragons - have dared to venture into anywhere further inland than a couple of miles away from the coast - at least, no one who returned home to tell the tale.
-Those who did vanished without a trace, never to be seen or heard of again.
+No one - not even the powerful mages and dragons - have dared to venture into anywhere further inland than a couple of miles away from the coast - at least, no one who would return home to tell the tale.
+Those who dared vanished without a trace, never to be seen or heard of again.

 Fishermen and pirates from both the Occident and the Orient frequently visit these two islands to pitch a temporary camp at the coast, but usually leave after less than a full day, claiming to have "sensed something ominous in the air on the island(s)".
 Those who slept at the islands claimed to have been ravaged in their sleep by debilitating nightmares.

 No one knows for certain what is the deal with these two islands, but even those who claim to be unsuperstitious believe that the islands are cursed.